rioualen/gene-regulation/doc/environments.rst

 .. figure:: ../img/create_vDisk.png
    :alt:

-Creating an instance of an existing appliance
+Creation of an instance from an existing appliance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~